Sayan0Programmer/C-Programs/README.md

-# C-Programs
+# Programs
-This repository is for C programs for beginners like me
+This repository is for Programs for beginners like me